hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

 # Look at the counts
 txi$counts %>% View()

-# Write the counts to file
+# Write the counts to an object
 data <- txi$counts %>%
   round() %>%
   data.frame()